andreaskeller96/cs2-import-scripts/README.md

 ### 1. Installing Python 3 ###
 To run the import script you will need to install Python 3 Easiest way to install is by opening powershell and typing "winget install python" and then following the steps through the installation process
+If this does not work, simply install python through the microsoft store: https://www.microsoft.com/store/productId/9PJPW5LDXLZ5

 ### 2. Installing the Colorama Extension ###